 We then compared a number of approaches for specifying the AR component of the model.
-Whilst the model evidence can be used to select the optimal model order, as shown in [32], the focus of this section is on comparing spatial versus tissue-type priors.
+Whilst the model evidence can be used to select the optimal model order, as shown in Penny et al. (2003), the focus of this section is on comparing spatial versus tissue-type priors.
 We therefore used an AR model order of P = 1 for all comparisons.